ourvakan/epidemic-spreading-in-abm/ReadMe.md

 #### Problem formulation

-Unlike chaotic molecules, people exploit their ability to cooperate for a global of energy minimization.
+Unlike chaotic molecules, people exploit their ability to cooperate for global energy minimization.
 In our daily life, we spend time in groups of people in a bus, elevator, at work in the office or in a lecture hall.
 A significant amount of time we spend alone.
 These groups of people we call clusters.